 I'm often asked if our training is applicable for Fire, EMS, Records, Jailers and Universities.
 The answer is, yes.
 Our mission is to provide immersive and relevant training for the next generation of 911 professionals.

 Contact me today for specialized training for your agency or region to address your specific needs.

 Born and raised in Los Angeles, Kimberly has served the public as a law enforcement professional for the past quarter century.
 Kim has experience on both sides of the radio.
 As a sworn police officer in the city of Inglewood, she worked as a patrol officer, field training officer, and detective assigned to the Child Abuse and Sex Crimes Unit.
 After retiring from the field, she worked as a dispatcher and supervisor at the San José Police Department – Communications Division, where she was also a member of the dispatch response team (tactical dispatcher/scribe) and the Training Unit.
-Kim is currently the Communications Manager at the San Bernardino County Sheriff’s Department where she oversees two primary public safety answering points in the largest contiguous county in the US.
+Kim currently serves as the Communications Administrator of the San Bernardino County Sheriff’s Department where she oversees two primary public safety answering points in the largest contiguous county in the US.
 Managing over 160 employees, Kim is responsible for Operations and the integration of technology.
 As a progressive leader, she fully embraces the development of the next generation by creating paradigm shifts that support succession planning and preparing future professional leaders by empowering them through the development of critical thinking skills and emotional intelligence.

 As a certified academy instructor through the Commission on Peace Officer Standards and Training (POST), Kim is also a POST Master Instructor and has developed a myriad of courses, most recently, a 24-hour course specific to training officers; Training through Stress for Positive Performance Outcomes.